guardian/jr-api-gateway-workshop/Troubleshooting.md

 3. My cloudformation template is invalid and I don't want to wait until it has built in teamcity to find out!
-__Answer: First, go to the Janus credentials page where you usually copy and paste your AWS credentials from, and copy and paste the creds in the EXPORT TO SHELL section.
-Then run `aws cloudformation validate-template --template-body file:///<path to file>` and you will be able to test the vailidity of your template locally__
+__Answer: First, ensure you have up to date Janus credentials Then run ` aws cloudformation validate-template --profile developerPlayground --template-body file:///<path to file>` and you will be able to test the vailidity of your template locally__